apostrophecms/apostrophe-documentation/docs/modules/apostrophe-pieces/index.md

 If `options.permissions` is explicitly set to `false`, permissions are not checked.
 Otherwise the user must have the appropriate permissions to insert the piece.

+For convenience, the piece is passed to the callback as the second argument.
+It's the same piece object you passed, likely with modifications such as the `updatedAt` property.
 ### trash(*req*, *id*, *callback*) *[api]*
 Move a piece to the trash by id.
 ### rescue(*req*, *id*, *callback*) *[api]*